The Curriculum at Tiptree Heath Primary School

 We aim to run after school clubs run every term for children in Key Stage one and Key Stage two, for example: football, netball and cookery.

 Through Essex Music Services we are usually able to provide specialist instrumental lessons.
 Sports coaches have also regularly come into school to work with our children to develop their skills.
-We are currently working on finding a safe way to provide these opportunities.
+We are currently working running these clubs with sports coaches in year group bubbles.